bemanproject/task/docs/P3796-task-issues.md

 and it just didn't spell out how `co_await` a `task` from a `task` actually works.

-In any case, some fixed of the specification are needed.
+However, some fixed of the specification are needed.

 # Potential Polls